Halfwitz/portfolio-site/dayplanner.md

    <p>
       <img src="assets/images/trie-example.jpg" alt="An example of a trie representing the words Michael, Mike, and Michelle." style="float: left;margin: 0 6em;width:13%;">
       <b>Radix Trees to the Rescue</b>
       <br> Through research, I discovered that Trie structures were better suited for my use case and were designed to handle prefixes, breaking each word into character nodes where the hierarchical path forms a word.
-The figure on the left, generated with the <a href="https://www.cs.usfca.edu/~galles/visualization/Trie.html" target="_blank">USFCA Trie Visualizer</a>, sFhows this structure.
+The figure on the left, generated with the <a href="https://www.cs.usfca.edu/~galles/visualization/Trie.html" target="_blank">USFCA Trie Visualizer</a>, shows this structure.
 Searching “Mi,” we locate the “I” node and descendant paths are valid matches (“MIKE,” “MICHAEL,” and “MICHELLE”).
 However, with potentially thousands of stored attributes and considering some fields like address contain up to 50 characters, there would be an excessive space complexity.
    </p>
    <p>A Compact Trie (Radix Tree) improves on this by merging common prefixes into single nodes, significantly decreasing the space overhead, though implementation is more complex.</p>
    <div style="clear: both;"></div>